mek4nr/django-smooth-perms/docs/index.rst

 Models
 ------

-How add permissions to a model.
+How to add permissions to a model.

 .. toctree::
    :maxdepth: 3